 Late or missed payments

 This is a big one.
 Failing to make a loan payment, be it for a credit card or any other financial obligation, can have a significant negative impact on your credit rating.
-A substantial 35% of your credit score hinges on your capacity to consistently meet your loan obligations and make on time payments.
+A substantial 35% of your credit score hinges on your capacity to consistently meet your loan obligations.
 Therefore, it's crucial to scrutinize your credit history for any past instances of missed payments.

 A high utilization ratio

 This is an elegant means of expressing that you're nearing the upper limit of the credit available to you.
 For instance, if you possess a credit card with a generous limit of $10,000 and you maintain a balance of $8,000 on it, your utilization ratio stands at 80%, which is considerably elevated.
 To enhance your credit score effectively, it's advisable to adhere to the practice of maintaining your utilization ratio below 30%.

 The age of your credit accounts holds significant weight as a key factor.
 This underscores the importance of reviewing your credit history thoroughly before considering account closures.
 A well-balanced combination of both newer and well-established credit accounts serves as evidence that you possess a lengthy track record of responsible credit management.
 The age of your credit lines can influence up to 15% of your overall credit score.

 Past negative credit events

 Having experienced prior credit challenges, such as bankruptcy, collection problems, or other adverse notations on your credit report, will lead to a detrimental impact on your credit score.
 Although it is feasible to rehabilitate your credit following such events, these entries on your credit record contribute to a 10% reduction in your overall credit score.